21 month old sleep schedule: Bedtime and nap schedule

 Bedtime for a 21 month old

-A typical routine consists of a bath, brushing teeth, putting on pajamas, saying goodnight to everyone, reading a book or two, turning on , and singing lullabies.
-When planning bedtime, work backward from your child needing time to fall asleep (about 10 - 20 minutes), plus time for the routine itself.
-For independent toddlers, add in extra time for the tasks they like to do themselves that inevitably take twice as long.
+A typical routine consists of activities like a bath, brushing teeth, putting on pajamas, saying goodnight to everyone, reading a book or two, turning on, and singing lullabies.
+When setting bedtime, factor in the time your child needs to fall asleep (about 10 – 20 minutes) plus the length of their bedtime routine.
+If your toddler insists on doing things independently (which often takes twice as long), be sure to allow extra time for those tasks too!

 What time should a 21 month old go to bed?